-Although Religious Racketeer makes no pretense at being a million dollar production, it tells a good story in an arresting and memorable manner.
+"Although Religious Racketeer makes no pretense at being a million dollar production, it tells a good story in an arresting and memorable manner.
 Mrs. Houdini plays an outstanding part in the story, and it is clear that her stage experience has stood her in good stead.
 The film is undoubtedly good-class entertainment for discriminating filmgoers, and never once borders on bathos or unreality."

 Predictably, the film sparked controversy in spiritualist circles.
-According to a report in Genii, the film was "hissed down by believers from Lillydale" (a "spirit camp"), who packed a Buffalo theater for its first showing.
+According to a report in Genii, the film was "hissed down by believers from Lillydale" (a "spirit camp"), who packed the Buffalo theater for its first showing.
 They later denounced the film in their journal, Psychic Observer, reproducing a letter from Bess "in her own hand" in which she states she had received a genuine message from Houdini (I expect they were talking about this letter).

 The only available print of Religious Racketeers -- which was released on DVD in 2006 by Alpha Video as Mystic Circle Murder -- runs only 68 minutes, a far cry from its originally reported 90 minute running time.
 Unfortunately, in this print, the epilogue with Bess is abruptly cut off.
 Did she have more to say?
 It appears so.
 In fact, she may have delivered a fairly lively last word.
 Evidence for this exists in a review in The Jinx, which quotes Bess in the epilogue as calling mediums "those leeches."